 If you’re scratching your head thinking that your calculation can’t possibly be correct, you’re likely spot-on—you get all that fresh veggie food for a mere $2.75 USD.

 Plus, the restaurant sits only a couple of blocks away from Arequipa’s Plaza de Armas.
+And I was always more than happy to take the approximately 15-minute walk from my hostel, Selina Arequipa.

 I could go on and on about Omphalos.
 But alas, there are other vegan and vegetarian restaurants in Arequipa that deserve some limelight too.